Mobile App Cryptography¶

 As of this writing, no efficient cryptanalytic attacks against AES have been discovered.
 However, implementation details and configurable parameters such as the block cipher mode leave some margin for error.

-Weak Block Cipher Mode¶
+Broken Block Cipher Modes¶

 Block-based encryption is performed upon discrete input blocks (for example, AES has 128-bit blocks).
 If the plaintext is larger than the block size, the plaintext is internally split up into blocks of the given input size and encryption is performed on each block.
 A block cipher mode of operation (or block mode) determines if the result of encrypting the previous block impacts subsequent blocks.

 When storing encrypted data, we recommend using a block mode that also protects the integrity of the stored data, such as Galois/Counter Mode (GCM).
 The latter has the additional benefit that the algorithm is mandatory for each TLSv1.2 implementation, and thus is available on all modern platforms.
+To protect the integrity and authenticity of the data using CBC mode, it is recommended to combine the techniques of the Counter (CTR) mode and the Cipher Block Chaining-Message Authentication Code (CBC-MAC) into what is called CCM Mode (NIST, 2004).

 For more information on effective block modes, see the NIST guidelines on block mode selection.